-The only other thing of note is that I decided to do the eyeline- the horizontal line which is at the same height of my eye.
-This helps me get the perspective lines more correct (but still my perspective is not perfect…but hey, I am not going to loose any sleep over it!)
+The only other thing of note is that I decided to do the eyeline – the horizontal line which is at the same height as my eye.
+This helps me get the perspective lines more correct (but still my perspective is not perfect…but hey, I am not going to lose any sleep over it!)

 And here is the final sketch… a few points

-– I decide to paint both facades but instead of just using burnt sienna (or my verison of that colour) which isn’t actually the colour of the brick, I mixed it with pyrrole orange which has made the building brickwork more lively… I am liking this!
+– I decided to paint both facades but instead of just using burnt sienna (or my version of that colour) which isn’t actually the colour of the brick, I mixed it with pyrrole orange which has made the building brickwork more lively… I am liking this!

 – added a little more shade to the side street facade